Zack Snyder's Justice League: Theatrical version

-Release and reception of Justice League

 Justice League was released theatrically on November 17, 2017.
-Critics described it as a "Frankenstein" film, obviously the work of two different directors with competing visions.
-After seeing Whedon's version in late 2017, Deborah Snyder and executive producer Christopher Nolan advised Snyder to "never see that movie", knowing it would "break his heart".
+Critics described it as a "Frankenstein" film, identifying it as the work of two different directors with competing visions.
+After seeing Whedon's version in late 2017, Deborah and executive producer Christopher Nolan advised Snyder to not watch it, knowing it would "break his heart."
 Justice League grossed $657.9 million against an estimated $300 million budget.
-Against an estimated break-even point of as much as $750 million, Deadline Hollywood reported that the film lost Warner Bros. around $60 million.
-An anonymous Warner Bros. executive stated in February 2021 that even the studio did not like the "stupefying" changes brought to the finished film, criticizing the Black Clad and the Russian family as goofy and pointless additions to the film.
-The executive affirmed that the finished film felt "awkward" because the studio did not want to admit what a "piece of shit" it had become.
+Against an estimated break-even point of as much as $750 million, Deadline Hollywood estimated the film resulted in a net loss of $60 million for Warner Bros.
 Due to the film's poor performance, Warner Bros. decided to move away from Snyder's vision for a shared universe of interconnected films and focus on standalone films and solo franchises instead.

 #ReleaseTheSnyderCut movement

+After leaving the project, Snyder subsequently saved the rough version of his cut on a hard drive, which had not undergone the post-production process at the time.
+He kept it as a "memento," so that he could show people or for "snippets" of footage to be included in a documentary, as he thought his version would not be released.
+Snyder sent an editor in to retrieve materials related to the film on a hard drive.
+However, he was asked to return them as they were considered to be studio property, but refused to do so as he said it was his "personal use."
+Sources said that though security was notified, no action was taken as the studio did not expect Snyder would "begin tinkering with an alternate cut of the film."

-Immediately after the theatrical release of Justice League, which later gained the derisive nickname "Josstice League", fans created an online petition to release the "Snyder Cut" that gained more than 180,000 signatures.
-The movement, which used the hashtag #ReleaseTheSnyderCut on social media, began before fans had any knowledge that a Snyder cut of Justice League actually existed.
-The movement was ignited by the theatrical version's mixed reviews.
-Fans knew Snyder had left directorial and editorial duties in Whedon's hands; thus, they assumed Whedon created an inferior film.
-The circumstances were compared to those of Superman II (1980), whose initial director was also replaced by one who made substantial changes.
-Some assumed an alternate cut of Justice League was inevitable because some of Snyder's films had been re-released in extended cuts for home media (such as Watchmen (2009) and Batman v Superman), which some critics considered superior to their theatrical version.
+Immediately after the theatrical release of Justice League, fans created an online petition to release the "Snyder Cut" that gained more than 100,000 signatures.
+The movement, which used the hashtag #ReleaseTheSnyderCut on social media, began before fans had any knowledge that Snyder's cut of Justice League actually existed.
+The movement had gained traction following the theatrical version's mixed reviews, with fans particularly disliking the film as they assumed Whedon created an inferior film.
+The circumstances were compared to that of Superman II (1980): Richard Donner was able to complete his version of the film, which was released as Superman II: The Richard Donner Cut in 2006.
+Commentators assumed an alternate cut of Justice League was inevitable as some of Snyder's previous films had been re-released in extended cuts for home media, such as Watchmen (2009) and Batman v Superman, which critics considered an improvement to the theatrical version.